 31. The Saluda Canal (Site 38RD59) would be clearly plotted on all construction plans.
 SCDOT has reduced ROW widths in the vicinity of the canal to avoid impacts to the canal during construction & any future maintenance activities along the ROW.
-A 25-foot buffer will be maintained around the canal for the majority of the resource. along with an appropriate buffer of 25 feet from the mapped boundaries of the canal.
+A 25-foot buffer will be maintained around the canal for the majority of the resource.
 This zone would be clearly marked in the field using orange fencing during construction, and all ground disturbance and construction staging activities would be conducted outside of this buffer in order to avoid all possible impacts to the resource.
 SCDOT proposes to revise the commitment of a 25-foot buffer for a distance of approximately 700 feet along the proposed ramp to allow room for temporary construction access & equipment near I-26 Ramp C. To protect the boundary of the canal at this location, the following will be added to the contract as commitments: